b-wave/uDSKY/README.md

 In all the dispalys work fine, but later I realized that if the displays were behind a card stock printout, behind some smoked grey plexiglas they look a lot like the original Apollo DSKY EL displays.
 But the LEDs were too far from the card stock to be seen.
 I then developed a pair of circuit boards, one to hold the LEDs and the other provides a light mask.
 This brings the sign digit near to the display.
 67lb.
 White Cover Card stock (Staples **Item 679482** to be exact).
 I

 As you can see with the card stock the uDSKY is very simular to the DSKY as you cant really see the digits until they are illuminated.
 The only issue is the LED must be against the card stock for the effect to work.
-I did not have the sign LED digit boards working, and the proto sippley had the LEDs soldered to the main board too far away to be seen.
+I did not have the sign LED digit boards working, and the prototype had the LEDs soldered to the main board, which is too far away to be seen thru the card stock.

 ![uDSKY](https://github.com/b-wave/uDSKY/blob/master/Files/20161217_134940.jpg)